GenBrg/MagicCastlevania/NEST.md

 	nest-libs/    #nest-libs from that repository's releases page windows/  #subdirectory name varies depending on platform ...
-	my-game0/     #fork or the base0 code; can be called anything ...
+	my-gameN/     #fork of the baseN code; can be called anything ...
-	...           #eventually, you will have further subdirectories for other games
+	...           #further subdirectories for other games
 ```

 ### Building